AltanS/matomo-docker-ansible/README.md

-# matomo-docker-ansible
+# Matomo Docker Ansible
-Self-hosted matomo stack utlizing docker
+A self-hosted matomo stack utlizing docker provisioned and maintained with ansible.
+All of this was tested and built on Ubuntu 22.04 LTS

 ## Features
 - Automatic SSL via certbot + letsencrypt